methal-project/FETE/README.md

 The software may be cited as:

 - Briand, Andrew & Ruiz Fabo, Pablo (2023).
-FETE.
-Fast Encoding of Theater in TEI.
+FETE: Fast Encoding of Theater in TEI.

 You can also cite a related publication: